diogoaurelio/schedoscopeWiki/NoOp-Transformations.md

 # Change detection

 NoOp transformations have no changeable logic.
 As a consequence, Schedoscope will not detect any changes to NoOp views and not automatically schedule rematerialization.
-If you want to rematerialize a NoOp view, e.g., because an external ETL job copied corrected raw data files after the view has already been materialized, you need to explizitly invalidate the view.
+If you want to rematerialize a NoOp view -- for example, because an external ETL job copied corrected raw data files after the view has already been materialized -- you need to explicitly invalidate the view.